Good News

 Repentance and Faith

 The Bible says, “God…commands all men everywhere to repent.”[16]
 Repentance is turning away from a life of sin and rebellion against God and his will.
 It is a radical change of mind and heart.
-It is a turning away from depending on your own good works or morality or religious service for salvation – to faith in the life, death, resurrection and ascension of Christ for salvation.
+It is a turning away from depending on your own good works, morality, or religious service for salvation.
+Instead, it involves faith in the life, death, resurrection, and ascension of Christ for salvation.
 Jesus said, “This is the work of God, that you believe on him whom he has sent.”[17]

 There is a story of a minister who went into a barber shop for a shave.
 As he sat in the chair he courteously asked the barber about salvation.
 “I do my best,” snapped the barber, “and that’s enough for me.”
-The man was silent until the shave was over, and when the next customer was seated the minister asked, “May I shave this man?”
+The man was silent until the shave was over.
+When the next customer was seated, the minister asked, “Can I shave this man?”
 “No, I’m afraid not,” replied the barber, with a grin.
 “But I would do my best,” answered the minister.
-“So you might, but your best would not be good enough for this gentleman.”
+“So you can, but your best would not be good enough for this gentleman.”
 “No, replied the man quietly.
 “And neither is your best good enough for God.”
 Only faith in Christ, who lived a perfect life, is good enough for God.

 Make no mistake, turning to God in repentance and faith will cost you everything.

-Repentance and faith are not one-time events, but lifelong commitments to obey God’s will and to serve Him with your whole being.
-Jesus said, “If anyone would come after me, he must deny himself, and take up his cross daily and follow me.
+Repentance and faith are not one-time events.
+Instead, they are lifelong commitments to obey God’s will.
+You are called to serve Him with your whole being.
+Jesus said, “If anyone would come after me, he must deny himself.
+He must take up his cross daily.
+Then he must follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will save it.”[19]
-Further, he said, “If you want to be my disciple, you must hate everyone else by comparison– your father and mother, wife and children, brothers and sisters– yes, even your own life.
-Otherwise, you cannot be my disciple.”[20]
+Further, he said, “If you want to be my disciple, you must hate everyone else by comparison.
+This includes your father and mother.
+It also means your wife and children, brothers and sisters.
+You must hate even your own life.
+Otherwise, you can’t be my disciple.”[20]
 God’s claim on your life is total.
-He calls you to love him “with all your heart, with all your soul, with all your mind and with all your strength, and to love your neighbor as yourself.”[21]
+He calls you to love him with all your heart.
+You must love him with all your soul.
+He wants you to love him with all your mind and with all your strength.
+He also calls you to love your neighbor as yourself.[21]
 This is called “the great commandment.”
 Not only that.
-He calls you to share your faith with others and to spread this good news to the ends of the earth.[22]
+He calls you to share your faith with others.
+He urges you to spread this good news to the ends of the earth.[22]
 This is called “the great commission.”
 But none of this can be accomplished in your own strength or willpower.
 It is accomplished by the strength and power that God supplies to every believer by the indwelling Holy Spirit.
 (Acts 1:8)

 A Personal Invitation to Respond to Christ

-Jesus invites every person to respond in repentance and faith when he says, “Come to me all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+Jesus invites every person to respond in repentance and faith.
+He says, “Come to me all you who are weary and burdened, and I will give you rest.
+Accept my yoke and learn from me.
+I am gentle and humble in heart.
+You will find rest for your souls.
 For my yoke is easy and my burden is light.”[23]
-The apostle John speaks of the need for a personal response when he says of Jesus, “He came to his home, and his own people did not receive him.
+The apostle John speaks of the need for a personal response.
+He says of Jesus, “He came to his home, and his own people did not accept him.
 But to all who received him, who believed in his name, he gave power to become the children of God.”[24]
-In addition, the Holy Spirit and the Church invite a personal response to come to Christ when they say, “The Spirit and the Bride [the church universal] say, ‘Come.’
+The Holy Spirit and the Church also extend an invitation.
+They ask for a personal response to come to Christ.
+They say, “The Spirit and the Bride [the church universal] say, ‘Come.’
 And let him who is thirsty, come, let him who desires take the water of life without price.”[25]

 The Promise of Forgiveness and Eternal Life

 The primary things that are promised in the gospel are forgiveness of sins and eternal life with God.
-We are promised forgiveness of sins: “Repent therefore, and turn again, that your sins may be wiped away.[26]
-And we are promised eternal life: “For God so loved the world that he gave his only Son, that whoever believes in him will not perish but have eternal life.”[27]
-Finally, we can be assured that Christ will accept all who come to him in sincere repentance and faith seeking salvation: “Whoever comes to me I will not cast out.”[28]
+We are promised forgiveness of sins: “Repent and turn again, that your sins be wiped away.”[26]
+We are promised eternal life.
+The scripture says, “For God so loved the world that he gave his only Son.”
+Whoever believes in him will not perish but have eternal life.[27]
+Finally, we can be assured that Christ will accept all who come to him in sincere repentance.
+People coming in faith seeking salvation will be accepted by Christ: “Whoever comes to me I will not cast out.”[28]

 Other Articles that Summarize the Gospel